docutils/docutils/sandbox/html4strict/README.txt

 [codelair]_.  `Taming Lists`_ did give valuable advise but no working complete solution.

-The advise is "Use 'HTML 4.01 Transitional' and keep the START attribute". [highdots]_, especially, since "There are arguments over whether the start attribute is presentational or not, and indeed HTML5 has declared that it is no longer deprecated in the current working
+The common advise is "Use 'HTML 4.01 Transitional' and keep the START attribute". [highdots]_, especially, since "There are arguments over whether the start attribute is presentational or not, and indeed HTML5 has declared that it is no longer deprecated in the current working